Anstedt/pi/tachometer/README.md

   Then either fill in main.py or click on the main.py that is already there.
   Power cycle PICO
   After this you only need power from a USB cable.
 NO HOST REQUIRED

+# Case
+- Use .stl as is.
+The cover may not be tight enough so a little tape OR mounting putty on edges

+# Pictures
+- Modified sensor board to extend sensor: